theforeman/foreman_hooks/README.md

 # foreman_hooks

 Allows you to trigger scripts and commands on the Foreman server at any point in an object's lifecycle in Foreman.
-This lets you run a script when a host is created, or finishes provisioning etc.
+This lets you run scripts when a host is created, or finishes provisioning etc.

-It observes every object in Foreman and exposes the Rails callbacks by running scripts within its hooks directory.
+It enables extension of Foreman's host orchestration so additional tasks can be executed, and can register hooks into standard Rails callbacks for any Foreman object, all with shell scripts.

 # Installation: